flyingstick22/DevOps-with-Docker/part3/3.8/README.md

 USER Maija
 ENTRYPOINT ["serve", "-s", "-l", "5000", "build"]
 ````
-I was trying hard to get this working without using "FROM:node" but after 3h I gave up.
+I was trying hard to get this even smaller but after 3 h I gave up...
 It works but it's still quite big.

 Dockerfile is saved in the build folder.